 Their Super Normal project and philosophy helped me understand what Duncan — and other designers — were telling me during the process: that an unassuming, ordinary typeface is perfectly valid.

-No Such Thing as Silence helped further crystallise my acceptance of Untitled Sans, and the wider resurgence of the neo-grotesk genre over the last decade or so.
-It’s the typographic equivalent of Muzak.
-You don’t have to think about it too hard: it’s not challenging but still enormously useful.
-Untitled Sans would therefore happily work in a middle-managers spreadsheet, a laminated A4 shop hours sign or an identity for an obscure Australian film festival.
-It asks little of the designer, there are no twists, contemporary tricks or overt historical references.
+No Such Thing as Silence, by Kyle Gann, further crystallised my acceptance of Untitled Sans — and the resurgence of the neogrotesk genre over the last decade or so.
+Neogrotesk is the typographic equivalent of Muzak: you don’t have to think about it too hard; it’s not challenging, but still enormously useful.
+A neogrotesk like Untitled Sans could happily work in a manager’s spreadsheet, a laminated A4 shop hours sign or an identity for an obscure Australian film festival.
+It asks little of the designer, and there are no twists, contemporary tricks or overt historical references.

-Thus Morison was concerned to produce a typeface — such as Times New Roman — which ‘has the merit of not looking as if it had been designed by somebody in particular – Mr Goudy for instance, who has designed a whole century of peculiar looking types…’— Robin Kinross, Modern Typography.
+… Morison was concerned to produce a typeface — such as Times New Roman — which “has the merit of not looking as if it had been designed by somebody in particular — Mr Goudy for instance, who has designed a whole century of peculiar looking types…”— Robin Kinross, Modern Typography.

-The old clichés about “neutral” typefaces never seem to apply to serifs, only sanserifs.
+The old clichés about “neutral” typefaces never seem to apply to serifs, only sans serifs.
 Untitled Serif started as an intellectual challenge, but slowly became a practical goal.
-Sometimes — as a typographer — you simply want a serif that sets text well.
-Something that doesn’t feel fashionably new or ironically old, but a typeface that just does the job.
+Sometimes (as a typographer) you simply want a serif that sets text well; something that doesn’t feel fashionably new or ironically old, but a typeface that just does the job.

-Most new typefaces are embedded with layers of history, aesthetic associations and cultural signifiers.
-Amplified by heavy doses of spin and marketing, these layers are made explicit via the inevitable “design information” or explanatory blurbs.
-These little stories are an accepted — and expected — part of selling and buying a typeface.
-Showing the old specimens that influenced it, dropping the names of long dead men and foundries lends a new typeface provenance and prestige.
-Coupled with the “engineering challenges” these typefaces heroically overcome — usually small printing sizes, low pixel resolution or limited horizontal/vertical space — contemporary typefaces are the complete aesthetic and technical package.
+Most new typefaces are imbued with layers of history, aesthetic associations and cultural signifiers.
+Amplified by heavy doses of spin and marketing, these layers are elucidated with the inevitable “design information” blurbs — an accepted (and expected) part of selling and buying a typeface.
+To lend a new typeface prestige, these blurbs reveal the old specimens that influenced it, and name-drop typographers and foundries long dead.
+They detail the “engineering challenges” the typeface has heroically overcome — usually small printing sizes, low pixel resolution or limited horizontal/vertical space.
+Contemporary typefaces are touted as the complete aesthetic and technical package.

-The best example would be Monotype’s Imprint typeface, made specifically for the The Imprint magazine in 1912.
+The best example is Monotype’s Imprint typeface, made specifically for The Imprint magazine in 1912.
 It’s based on Caslon, but with a larger x-height and regularised proportions.
-Imprint has neither the gestural stress of Renaissance types nor the vertical stress of the Moderns, but a subtle, gentle stress.
-Combined with restrained detailing, it provided an excellent model to emulate.
+Imprint has neither the gestural stress of Renaissance types nor the vertical stress of the Moderns.
+The combination of Imprint’s subtle, gentle stress and its restrained detailing made it an excellent model for Untitled Serif.

-In another brazen example of post-rationalisation, it wasn’t until I read this interview that I understood exactly what I was doing.
-I realised I was designing for the reader, not the type designer or graphic designer.
-Reading your own typefaces and remaining critical is rather difficult.
-It’s a delicate balance.
-Reading the words and judging the letters requires two completely different sets of mental faculties.
+In another brazen example of postrationalisation, it wasn’t until I read this interview that I understood exactly what I was doing: I was designing for the reader, not the type or graphic designer.
+Reading your own typefaces and remaining critical is a delicate balance between two completely different faculties.
 But the process worked: Untitled Serif is a quotidian, functional serif for text typography that I struggle to recognise as my own.

 When Yanagi visited the Tokyo exhibition he commented on several exhibits.
 “This is beautiful”, “What’s that for?” and so on, and when he came to these bowls, he asked admiringly “Who designed these?”

-1. You’ll note I replied @intloffice “Looks common, but I can't quite place it”.
-Common was the first name for Untitled Sans.
-Insert the usual complaint about “font naming being really hard”.
+1. You’ll note I replied: @intloffice “Looks common, but I can't quite place it.”
+“Common” was the first name for Untitled Sans.
+Insert the usual complaint that “font naming is really hard”.